Kaushik-2005/nextjs-blog-main/articles/Software-1.md

 ---
-title: "How to write clean code"
+title: "1.
+How to write clean code"
 category: "Software Engineering"
 date: "24-10-2025"
 ---